 A Chelidonium majus extract containing alkaloids such as berberine, chelidonine, and sanguinarine were shown to have significant hERG potassium channel blocking effects , as well as glycine and gamma-aminobutyric acid (GABA) activated ion suppression, and increased glutamate activation ion currents [19, 20].
 These are all important pathways of pain transmission throughout the body .

-The constituent berberine, contained within Chelidonium majus has been found to completely block morphine induced locomotor sensitisation and analgesic tolerance and thus may be useful in preventing or reducing morphine sensitisation and tolerance .
+The constituent berberine, contained within Chelidonium majus has been found to block morphine-induced locomotor sensitization and analgesic tolerance and thus may be useful in preventing or reducing morphine sensitization and tolerance .
 The alkaloid content of Chelidonium majus was found to have an analgesic action similar to morphine, lasting around 4-48 hours .

-A methanolic extract of Chelidonium majus was found to suppress collagen induced arthritis in mice via an inhibition of TNF-alpha, IL-6, IFN-y, B cells, gamma-delta-T cells (in spleen)and an increased level of CD4+CD25+regulatory T cells .
-This shows a mechanism of action for Cheladonium majus' use as an anti-inflammatory, and the TCM suggested "heat clearing" and "anti-blood stasis" actions.
+A methanolic extract of Chelidonium majus was found to suppress collagen-induced arthritis in mice via inhibition of TNF-alpha, IL-6, IFN-y, B cells, gamma-delta-T cells (in spleen)and an increased level of CD4+CD25+regulatory T cells .
+This shows a mechanism of action for Chelidonium majus' use as an anti-inflammatory, and the TCM suggested "heat clearing" and "anti-blood stasis" actions.
 Serum levels of IgG and IgM RA factors were also noted to decrease .

 Chelidonium majus extracts (root extract) is active against Bacillus cereus, Staphylococcus aureus (including MRSA), and Streptococcus mutans.
 It is suggested to be most effective against gram-positive bacteria. .

-Chelidonium alkaloid extracts have been reported to be active against fungus such as Candida albicans, some Trichophyton strains, Microsporum canis, Epidermophyton floccosum, Fusarium oxysporum, Botrytis cinerea and Aspergillus fumigatus [1, 2, 12].
+Chelidonium alkaloid extracts have been reported to be active against fungi such as Candida albicans, some Trichophyton strains, Microsporum canis, Epidermophyton floccosum, Fusarium oxysporum, Botrytis cinerea and Aspergillus fumigatus [1, 2, 12].

 - Homochelidonine A